-We have chosen to search Psyk Info, the Cochrane Library's CENTRAL, MEDLINE via PubMed, EMBASE, Psychlit, and Science Citation Index Expanded using the search words: "randomied controlled trial" AND "cognitive" AND "depression"
+We have chosen to search Psyk Info, the Cochrane Library's CENTRAL, Medline via PubMed, EMBASE, Psychlit and Science Citation Index Expanded using the search words: "randomi\ed controlled trial" AND "cognitive" AND "depression" OR "depressive" AND "interpersonal".

 The timeframe for the search will be all trials published before February 2010.